Skip to content

 │ enumerate periods

-│ fetch missing periods
+│ fetch missing periods (grid inferred from the first)

 │ append each period directly to Icechunk-backed Zarr v3